-crypto module, digital signing, ehealth, EMR, free software, FreeBSD, genetics, GNU Health, GNU solidario, GNU/Linux, HIS, Hospital Information System, obstetrics, public health, PUID, thymbra, tryton
+crypto module, digital signing, ehealth, EMR, free software, FreeBSD, genetics, GNU Health, GNU solidario, GNU/Linux, HMIS, Hospital Information System, obstetrics, Public Health, PUID, thymbra, tryton

 After 6 months of work, we are very happy to announce GNU Health 2.6 series.
 This version improves the navigation, security and data integrity (health_crypto) and audit.
 It has also been designed to be used in distributed environments, such a network of public hospitals in a province or country.

 Here is a partial list of the new features :

 * Additional / alternative identification codes are now stored in

 * Crypto tryton plugin (included in the backend directory of the

 * Health Archives module

 * Improved Obstetrics module (eg, automatic obstetric GPA calculation)